 Is Your Dog or Cat Missing?

-She has a B.A. in wildlife ecology and received training as a Missing Animal Response Technician through Missing Pet Partnership, a national non-profit organization dedicated to reuniting lost pets with their owners/guardians.
+She has a B.A. in wildlife ecology and received training as a Missing Animal Response Technician through Missing Pet Partnership and the Missing Animal Response Network.

-To learn more about Danielle and Dante, visit the About page or click on the tabs above.
+To learn more about Danielle, visit the About page or click on the tabs above.

 Visit the Testimonials page to see what past clients have to say.